nhdben/Nobel-prize-gender-analysis/README.md

   threshold (primary analysis)

 Findings stable across both tracks are treated as robust.
-Findings that shift between tracks are flagged.
-Inference had meaningful impact only in Physiology or Medicine (+37.5% female count) — conclusions in that category are treated with appropriate caution.
+Findings that shift between tracks are flagged.Inference had a confirmed, meaningful impact in Physiology or Medicine (+37.5% female count).
+Physics and Economic Sciences have substantial untested missingness of their own (see limitations), their sensitivity to inference has not yet been checked.

 Gender inference was not applied to Peace Prize winners, as that category includes organizations which cannot be gender-inferred from a first name.